 - How to use the Mental Health Continuum

 - Postvention Guidance for all staff impacted by suicide

 - Ambulance Service Mental Health & Wellbeing Support Poster – AACE

 - Mind Blue Light / College of Paramedics – resources and video

 A 30 minute video on how to notice the signs of poor mental health in yourself and in your colleagues, including coping strategies and information on where to go to get support.

 More Shared Learning on Mental Health & Wellbeing

-Our Zoom call on mental health and wellbeing in Ambulance Services, held on Thursday 21 May, heard from experts and colleagues who spoke professionally – and personally – about managing your mental health and wellbeing in the context of Covid-19.
+Our Zoom call on mental health and wellbeing in Ambulance Services, held in May 2020, heard from experts and colleagues who spoke professionally – and personally – about managing your mental health and wellbeing in the context of Covid-19.

 A recording of the session is available below.